 What is the Difference between Lean Meats and Fatty Meats?
 Which is the Best?

 This is not going to be another one of those articles telling you to stop eating steaks and burgers, or whether you should be eating lean meats or fatty meats.
 We're not trying to scare you with statistics about health concerns.
 Instead, we just want to discuss the differences between fatty and lean meats so you can make the best choices for your and your family.
 We'll share information about why different types of meat are higher or lower in fat.
 And we'll also go over how to prepare and cook both types of meat to perfection.
 There are lots of tricks the pros follow to make even the leanest of meat tender, juicy, and flavorful.
+The main difference between lean meats and fatty meats is that lean meats usually have a lower USDA grade because they have less fat and less marbling, while higher graded fatty meats will usually have more fat and more marbling.

 What Makes a Cut of Meat “Lean”?